kzar/bitratchet-js/README.md

       Expected options:
       {
         size : Size of the array, how many items are to be read?
 Alternatively this can be a function that takes the record and external state and returns the size. type : Primtive type for each item in the array.
 Can also be a function that takes record and external state and returns the primtive type.
+The function also gets access to the array current array key as the third parameter allowing you to have an array of different types.
       }

 Records